uhi67/umvc/readme.md

 ------------------------------------------------

 **Warning: This part is under construction.**
+Learn more about the mentioned classes in the docblock of the class definition.

 1. Create `composer.json` of your application, and include `uh67/umvc`, e.g `composer init --name myname/myapp --require uhi67/umvc:*`.
 2. Run `composer update`.